Hamilton-at-CapU/comp115/README.md

 # comp115
-Exercises, labs, notes, and assignments for COMP 115 course.
-These are based on Allen Downey's Think Python book.
+Exercises, labs, notes, and assignments for the COMP 115 course at Capilano University.
+These are based on [*Think Python*, 3rd edition](https://greenteapress.com/wp/think-python-3rd-edition), by Allen B. Downey.